webface/Hanen/wp-content/plugins/beaverlodge/lib/resources/beaverlodge-settings/meta-box/readme.txt

 1. Post Taxonomy Fields

 == Changelog ==

+= 4.8.7 =
+* Improvement: Refactor the code to reduce the complexity in the fields' inheritance
+* Improvement: All HTML 5 input types (week, month, etc.) are supported
+* Improvement: Optimize the_value function, use recursive call to reduce nested loop.
+Sub-fields need to define format_single_value only.
+* Improvement: Use 1 single localization file for jQuery date picker for simplicity
+* Improvement: Add support for custom marker for map field (param `marker_icon`) in rwmb_meta function
+* Improvement: Add `limit` option for media fields in `rwmb_meta` function when retrieving meta value.
+* Improvement: Add `rwmb_option_label` filter for choice fields (user, post, taxonomy) so users can choose which object field is used as label
+* Improvement: Use `WP_User_Query` for user field which supports more options for querying
+* Improvement: Optimize code for oembed, also use esc_html__ for better security
+* Improvement: Compatibility with Meta Box Geolocation
+* Fix: Fix first option is auto selected in select_advanced field.
+* Fix: Fix clone issue for color in Meta Box Group extension.
+* Fix: Fix clone issue for image advanced in Meta Box Group extension.
+* Fix: Fix not parsing $args to array in helper functions.

+= 4.8.6 =
+* Improvement: Edit link on media items now opens edit modal
+* Improvement: Refresh map when sorting meta boxes.
+* Improvement: Wrap checkbox's description into a <label> to make it clickable to activate/deactivate the checkbox.
+* Improvement: Remove Spanish language (ES) as it's already translated on translate.wordpress.org
+* Improvement: Add support for saving zoom in map
+* Improvement: Prevent output localized strings twice.
+* Improvement: Add fallback for autoload in PHP 5.2 in case it's disabled.
+* Improvement: No need to json_encode for custom attributes.
+User can pass an array to custom attribute
+* Improvement: Add style for `select2` library to match WordPress admin style
+* Improvement: Adds min width to select. @prop ahmadawais
+* Improvement: Added `max_status` option for media type fields. `true` to show status, `false` to hide
+* Improvement: Add attachment meta data to file info
+* Fix: Validation for non-Meta Box fields
+* Fix: advanced_image field after reload page F5 in Firefox
+* Fix: Cannot read property 'getFullYear' of null
+* Fix: Empty date converting to 0
+* Fix: Add missing class for image_select field which prevents setting input's name when cloning.
+* Fix: Fix bug with blank maps on the front end
+* Fix: Fix bug with cloning media fields
+* Fix: Remove empty values in clones and reset index.
+* Fix: Reset of cloned select fields
+* Fix: select_advanced with multiple=true adds empty selected option
+* Fix: No empty option for simple select field
+* Fix: Empty datetime field with timestamp => true returns January 1, 1970
+* Fix: For color picker when using with Columns extension
+* Fix: Fix bug with taxonomy advanced returns all taxonomy items for posts with no meta saved
+* Fix: Fix bug with taxonomy advanced not saving value when field isn't multiple
+* Fix: Make radio inline again
+* Fix: Wrong meta value when using helper function outside the loop
+* Fix: Validation now works for hidden elements in tabs

+= 4.8.5 =
+* Improvement: Add localization for Select2 library
+* Improvement: Range preview output added
+* Improvement: Add Persian translation and nag fix
+* Fix: Map has no refresh in collapsed meta boxes
+* Fix: Fix incorrect URL if the plugin is symlinked.
+* Fix: Added fix for saved order in object-choice

+= 4.8.4 =
+* Improvement: Refactor code for plupload_image.
+Introduces file_upload and image_upload field which acts the same as plupload_image but for files and images.
+* Improvement: Do not show "Embed is not available" if fields don't have any value
+* Improvement: Refactor date/time related fields. 'timestamp' now works for date field as well.
+* Improvement: Add 'inline' mode for date/datetime fields.
+* Improvement: Add option 'select_all_none' for select/select2 with default = false
+* Fix: users now can register 2 meta boxes with same field IDs for different post types.
+* Fix: width of embeded video if $content_width is too large.
+* Fix: autoloader now works more safely.
+* Fix: post field doesn't show correct post link
+* Fix: select field must call field's get_value to get field's value as 'select' is used in many non-inherited classes
+* Fix: Allows old syntax for `query_args.post_types` for post/user/taxonomy fields
+* Fix: Do not reset value for hidden field when clone
+* Fix: Missing Insert into Post button for thickbox_image field
+* Fix: Date picker cut off by TinyMCE
+* Fix: CSS for multi months in date picker

+= 4.8.3 =
+* Improvement: WYSIWYG field now can be cloned.
+Sorting clone hasn't worked yet.
+* Fix: 'std' value not working if there is 'divider' or 'heading' field withough 'id'
+* Fix: helper function not working in AJAX or admin.
+* Fix: getting plugin's path on Windows system.
+* Fix: warning get_value of taxonomy field
+* Fix: guarantee file ids are in an array

 = 4.8.2 =
 * Fix: re-add code for backward compatibility for helper function